 There is freedom in not needing to know it all.
 There is freedom in recognizing that not all things are so easily discerned.
 Life does not come in a nicely wrapped little box.
 Not knowing does not mean not caring.
 Not knowing does not mean weak faith.

 Very few people leave a place like Haiti without serious questions.
 The contrast between what you thought you knew and what you see drives you to your knees.
-Your love for people totally unlike yourself begins in a place like this.
+Concern and love for people totally unlike yourself begins in a place like this.
 Your anguish over the injustice of it all causes you to call on an all-knowing Sovereign God.
 It causes you to think.
 It causes you to not know what to do.
 It leaves questions unanswered.
 It changes you.
 It is changing me.

 Having unanswered questions and knowing less has not made me feel less intelligent, less important to God, less capable or less faithful.
 Knowing less has caused me to seek Him more.
 I truly believe that is what He wanted from me all along.